dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 ### 5.5.
 AJAX (Asynchronous JavaScript and XML)
 - Not a new technology
 - Not a scripting or programming language
-- It isn't any one thing at all...!!!
+- It isn't anyone thing at all...!!!
 - AJAX is a new technique for creating better, faster, and more Interactive interfaces or web applications with the help of XML, HTML, CSS, and JavaScript Document Object Model (DOM)
-- Think AJAX as a new specific approach to web development which focuses on building interactive and engaging web experiences
+- Think of AJAX as a new specific approach to web development that focuses on building interactive and engaging web experiences

 ### 5.6.
 RSS Feed (Rich Site Summary / Real Simple Syndication / Really Simple Syndication)
-- RSS uses a family of standard web feed formats to publish frequently updated information like blog entries, news headlines, audio, video.
+- RSS uses a family of standard web feed formats to publish frequently updated information like blog entries, news headlines, audio, video
-- An RSS document (called "feed", "web feed", or "channel") includes full or summarised text, and metadata, like publishing date and author's name.
+- An RSS document (called "feed", "web feed", or "channel") includes full or summarised text, and metadata, like publishing date and author's name
 - RSS is a standardized XML base format

 Section 6.
-What's Next Step?
+What's the next step?
 =====================
 Congratulations!
-You have completed Web Design Development Foundations-Web Technology Fundamentals lessons.
-Thank You for looking into Web Fundametals.
-Now you have a good idea of how web works and technologies behind web.
-Your next step could be Mastering HTML, lets begin your web design-development journey with [Learning HTML5 Essentials](https://github.com/dinanathsj29/html5-essentials).
+You have completed the Web Design Development Foundation-Web Technology Fundamentals lesson.
+Thank You for looking into Web Fundamentals.
+Now you have a good idea of how the web works and the technologies behind the web.
+Your next step could be Mastering HTML/HTML5 - the MArkup language.
+Let's begin your web design-development journey with [Learning HTML5 Essentials](https://github.com/dinanathsj29/html5-essentials).
 Best of Luck!
 Happy Learning!